OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 title: Compare the XML manifest with the unified manifest for Microsoft 365
-description: Get a comparison of the XML manifest with the unified manifest for Microsoft 365. ms.topic: overview ms.date: 07/27/2023 ms.localizationpriority: high
+description: Get a comparison of the XML manifest with the unified manifest for Microsoft 365. ms.topic: overview ms.date: 03/15/2024 ms.localizationpriority: high
 ---

 # Compare the XML manifest with the unified manifest for Microsoft 365

 This article is intended to help readers who are familiar with the XML manifest understand the unified manifest by comparing the two.
-Readers should also see [Office Add-ins with the unified manifest for Microsoft 365 (preview)](unified-manifest-overview.md).
+Readers should also see [Office Add-ins with the unified manifest for Microsoft 365](unified-manifest-overview.md).

 > [!NOTE]
-> The unified manifest is a preview feature of Office Add-ins and is only supported for Outlook on Windows.
+> The unified manifest currently only supports Outlook add-ins and only in Office linked to a Microsoft 365 subscription and installed on Windows, on a mobile device, or in Outlook on the web.
+We're working on extending support to Excel, PowerPoint, and Word, as well as to Outlook on Mac, and to perpetual versions of Office.

 ## Schemas and general points

-There is just one schema for the [preview unified manifest](https://raw.githubusercontent.com/OfficeDev/microsoft-teams-app-schema/preview/DevPreview/MicrosoftTeams.schema.json), in contrast to the current XML manifest which has a total of seven [schemas](/openspecs/office_file_formats/ms-owemxml/c6a06390-34b8-4b42-82eb-b28be12494a8).
+There is just one schema for the [unified manifest](https://raw.githubusercontent.com/OfficeDev/microsoft-teams-app-schema/preview/DevPreview/MicrosoftTeams.schema.json), in contrast to the current XML manifest which has a total of seven [schemas](/openspecs/office_file_formats/ms-owemxml/c6a06390-34b8-4b42-82eb-b28be12494a8).

 ## Conceptual mapping of the preview unified and current XML manifests